List of gendarmeries

 Although pioneered in France, the concept of a gendarmerie was adopted by several other European nations during the Napoleonic Wars.
 It remains an integral part of the military establishment in most Francophone states and territories.
 A somewhat related phenomenon has been the formation of paramilitary units which fall under the authority of civilian police agencies.
-Since these are not strictly military forces, however, they are not considered gendarmerie.
+Since these are not strictly military forces, however, they are not considered gendarmeries.
+20 gendarmeries and 1 observer are part of the International Association of Gendarmeries and Police Forces with Military Status (FIEP) as of 2024.
+7 EU states are part of the European Gendarmerie Force, with 1 partner and 1 observer.